nushell/nushell.github.io/book/introduction.md

 ### Getting Help

-Help text for any of Nu's builtin commands can be discovered with the [`help`](commands/help.md) command.
+Help text for any of Nu's built-in commands can be discovered with the [`help`](commands/help.md) command.
 To see all commands, run `help commands`.
 You can also search for a topic by doing `help -f <topic>`.

 @[code](@snippets/introduction/help_example.sh)